thephez/dash-docs/_includes/devdoc/guide_transactions.md

 output changed by the miner who adds it to the block chain.
-On the other hand, if a two-input transaction has one input signed with `NONE` and one input signed with `ALL`, the `ALL` signer can choose where to spend the satoshis without consulting the `NONE` signer---but nobody else can modify the transaction.
+On the other hand, if a two-input transaction has one input signed with `NONE` and one input signed with `ALL`, the `ALL` signer can choose where to spend the duffs without consulting the `NONE` signer---but nobody else can modify the transaction.

 <!-- TODO: describe useful combinations maybe using a 3x3 grid;